MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 - C++ Build Insights is enabled by default if you install either the Desktop development with C++ workload or the Game development with C++ workload.

 :::image type="complex" source="./media/installer-desktop-cpp-build-insights.png" alt-text="Screenshot of the Visual Studio Installer with the Desktop development with C++ workload selected.":::
 The list of installed components is shown.
-C++ Build Insights is highlighted and is selected to indicate that it's included in the installation.
+C++ Build Insights is highlighted and is selected to indicate it's included in the installation.
 :::image-end:::

 :::image type="complex" source="./media/installer-gamedev-cpp-build-insights.png" alt-text="Screenshot of the Visual Studio Installer with the Game development with C++ workload selected.":::
 The list of installed components is shown.
-C++ Build Insights is highlighted and is selected to indicate that it's included in the installation.
+C++ Build Insights is highlighted and is selected to indicate it's included in the installation.
 :::image-end:::

 ## Overview

 Build Insights, now integrated into Visual Studio, is designed to help you optimize your build times--especially for large projects like triple-A games.
-When a large header file is repeatedly parsed, there is an impact on build time.
+When a large header file is repeatedly parsed, there's an impact on build time.
 Build Insights provides analytics in the **Included Files** view, which helps diagnose the impact of repeatedly parsing `#include` files.
 It displays the time it takes to parse each header file and a view of the relationships between header files.

 In this article, learn how to use the Build Insights **Included Files** and **Include Tree** views to identify bottlenecks in your build process and improve build time.
 We use a hypothetical project to demonstrate how to use Build Insights to identify the most expensive header files to parse and how to optimize build time by creating a precompiled header file.